irrg/character-sheets/oedipus.md

   > You convince all intelligent creatures who can see, hear, and under- stand you that you are someone or something other than who you actually are.
 You don’t impersonate a specific individual known to the victim.
 Instead, you con- vince the victim that you are someone they do not know belonging to a certain category of people.
 A disguise isn’t necessary, but a good disguise will almost certainly be an asset to the roll involved.
 If you attempt to convince more than one creature, the Intellect cost increases by 1 point per additional victim.
 Fooled creatures remain so for up to an hour, unless your actions or other circum- stances reveal your true identity earlier. *Action.*

 ## SKILLS
+- Progression:
+  - You are trained in a physical, noncombat skill of your choice (S, CC) - Picked: Carjacking
+  - You are trained in all tasks involving interacting with real world animals (including pure dogs) (RDM, CC)

 ### Might